plumvillage/newsletter/src/en/articles/sr-tri-nghiem--taking-stock.md

 ## The importance of a sense of purpose

 As for many others, the last two years of closures and lockdowns left their mark on me.
-Five months spent (unvaccinated) in a small house in Houston, TX, added to my sense of disconnection and isolation.
+Five months spent (unvaccinated) in a small house in Houston, Texas, added to my sense of disconnection and isolation.
 Occasional Zoom calls, online retreats and weekly online sessions alleviated some of my felt sense of isolation but did not fulfil my need for more human contact and face to face interaction.

-Existential questions began to arise: Who* am I and what am I here for if our monastery is closed?
+Existential questions began to arise: *Who* am I and what am I here for if our monastery is closed?

 If I cannot be in contact with lay friends, how can I realize my deep aspiration - and help realize our teacher’s aspiration - of healing the world?
 Of bringing Buddhism to the West?
 Of facilitating a collective awakening?

 For the first time in my monastic life I felt deeply challenged and alone.

-Here I was, the only Western monastic sister in our Plum Village community in the whole of the United States.
-Where were all the others?

 ## An endangered species?